 The fast rack, the low centre of gravity of the battery pack and the car’s firm suspension mean that it is very agile for a heavy car, but you do become aware at times of the slight contradiction between the speed of the steering and the simple fact that you’re trying to get a large mass flicked very quickly from side to side in a sequence of tight twisties.
 Near us there is one section of road that specialises in having significant crests at the apex of tight bends, where changing direction by necessity as the suspension unweights can cause many cars to explore the outer limits of their stability, and not necessarily in a good way.
 With the Tesla, you just feel the slightest feeling of the suspension lightly topping out as 1900kg of inertial mass reverses direction.
 The car doesn’t remotely try to corkscrew or step out – you’re just made aware that you’re running towards the limits of its design brief.
 Most other stuff I’ve taken down that road at any speed however has got itself far more out of shape at that point.
 The Model 3 is marginally outplayed by the i-Pace there, despite the latter’s extra avoirdupois.

 In summary then (the TL;DR bit), the Model 3 is a safe hoot to drive: it combines exemplary stability, sharp handling and a well-calibrated and sophisticated ride with a quite ridiculous level of performance.
-As an EV driver’s car, it’s really in a class of only two, the other being the Jaguar i-Pace.
+As an EV driver’s car, it’s really in a class of only two, the other being the Jaguar i-Pace (this was written before the Taycan was released).
 And both are so far ahead of the ICE herd that any comparison is akin to comparing a horse buggy to a rocket ship.

 Because the performance of the Model 3 is ridiculous, accessible and delivered in near silence, it’s very, very easy to find yourself travelling at speeds far beyond your own expectation – I’m coming from a long history of high-powered bikes and cars and the Tesla still takes me by surprise at times.
 If you’ve never been through an advanced driving course such as those of the IAM, RoSPA or the High Performance Course, I strongly, strongly advise you to do so, because the Model 3 – like the original Audi Quattro and the Subaru WRX – creates a step change in the accessibility of a new level of performance for a given price.
 I’d also recommend getting used to the car with it in Chill mode: this, by restricting it to around 205bhp, makes it merely nicely brisk rather than insanely fast.